yibinericxia/documents/microservice/migration.md

 Ideally each microservice should have its own database so that its database schema or schemas out of the microservice can be changed independently.
 If the databasee is shared with other microservices or applicatons, it is recommended to use low level database operation, such as jdbc instead of jpa for relational database.

+If the binary content is stored in database, it can be a good time to move it to the cloud blobs storage and store its URI in database.

 4. Deployment consideration

 Good for both production deployment and local debugging.